 Miradouro da Boca do Inferno

-Miradouro da Boca do Inferno is one of the most famous vantage points in the Azores.
+Miradouro da Boca do Inferno is one of the most famous vantage points in the Azores and one of the best Azores photography locations.
 It is the view you think of when you hear someone reference the Azores.
 The picture-perfect viewpoint is easily accessible as you drive west from Ponta Delgada.
 You can drive relatively close to it, but then you will need to ditch your car at the roadside car park and head up to the view by foot.

 The trail is well marked out and easy to follow as there is likely to be plenty of other people to follow.
 Once you reach the viewpoint, you will be taken aback by the stunning views of the four main lakes of the western part of Sao Miguel- Lagoa Santiago, Lagoa Rossa, Lagoa Azul, and Lagoa Verde (the last one is largely blocked from view by Lagoa Santiago).